marisam99/bw-event-planner/template_claude.md

 **Developer Profile:** Dev is an data science analyst that uses programming for data analyses as well as building tools for specific research-related contexts.

--   Programs in R (intermediate to advanced level) and Python (beginner to intermediate level), but has little experience publishing packages or building applications
+-   Programs in R (intermediate to advanced level) and Python (beginner to intermediate level), but has little experience publishing packages or building applications.
+IDE of choice is Positron.

 -   Prioritizes clear documentation, thoughtful UX, and maintainable code over clever solutions